 7] Multi-Frame Sampled AA

-If you want to have an MSAA-like Antialiasing feature but no compromisation in your performance then Multi-Frame Sampled AA or MFAA for short should be your pick.
-Although there will be a slight difference in the visual quality, you will have better performance, and for gaming that matters a lot.
+If you want an MSAA-like Antialiasing feature without compromising performance, Multi-Frame Sampled AA (MFAA) should be your pick.
+Although there will be a slight difference in the visual quality, you will have better performance, and for gaming, that matters a lot.

 8] OpenGL rendering GPU